npmcomponent/jkroso-Emitter/Readme.md

 emitter.off('topic', fn, window) // as above but only if the context is `window`
 ```

-## Contributing
-Throw down!

-## Release History

-v0.5.0 29/12/2012
-- no longer using a chainable api
-- .on() no longer takes multiple topics
-- can default methods

 ## License
 Copyright (c) 2012 Jakeb Rosoman